MontyTRC89/Tomb-Editor/TombLib/TombLib/Catalogs/TEN Node Scripting/Readme.md

  - **Any other string value except listed above** - tooltip for a given argument control.

-Metadata blocks can appear in any order, except !Name - it resets parsing of current function.
+Metadata blocks can appear in any order, except **!Name** - it resets parsing of current function.

 Metadata parsing happens until real function block starts (which should start with LevelFuncs. prefix).

-ARGDESC parameters can appear in any order, e.g. !Argument "Foo, Numerical, 20" is equal to !Argument "Numerical, 20, Foo"
+ARGDESC parameters can appear in any order, e.g. `!Argument "Foo, Numerical, 20"` is equal to `!Argument "Numerical, 20, Foo"`

+There could be several **!Argument** blocks, which will append arguments to previously parsed ones.

 ENUMDESC parameters should NOT be quoted, or else parsing will fail miserably.